upekshaip/tg-ytdlp-bot/README.md

 ## Added new

-- db per user
+- Added cookie download feature for each user
 - added db per user

 ## TODO:

-- need to add custom formatter selector for download.
+- Need to add custom formatter selector for download
 - Need to add mp3 support
-- Need to add Google drive support for store
+- Need to add Google drive support to store files